advice on viruses

 For e-mail, here are several barriers to help stop viruses arriving:-

-Virus-bearing Web sites are becoming more common.
+Virus-bearing Web sites are quite common.
+Genuine sites may have been hacked and malicious code inserted.
+Malicious sites may convincingly spoof genuine sites.
 Avoid being lured into looking at Web sites you're unsure of, especially those linked from suspect e-mails (and most especially e-mails purporting to come from your bank).
-Web filtering tools such as WebWasher are primarily designed to block adverts and to stop companies from tracking your browsing habits.
-But they will also help to guard against viruses.
+Web filtering tools are primarily designed to block adverts and to stop companies from tracking your browsing habits.
+But they will also help to guard against viruses, especially as fraudsters sometimes inject virus-bearing adverts into otherwise genuine sites.

-2. Avoiding software security flaws
+2. Avoiding security-flawed software

-Reduce the use of software known to be flawed.
 The most important software is that which forms your gateway to the Internet, viz. your Web browser and your e-mail software.
-Most people use Microsoft software.
+Many people use Microsoft Windows software.
 It's a matter of opinion whether Microsoft's products are inherently prone to flaws (but patches for security flaws appear very frequently).
-Since Microsoft dominates the market, virus writers seek to exploit its weaknesses far more often than the software of other companies.
 Also, Microsoft's philosophy is to develop software that is highly integrated.
 It is arguable that such a policy leads to increased complexity, which in turn leads to the kind of obscure bugs that viruses exploit.

-3. Patching security flaws
+3. Fixing security flaws

 4. Avoiding opening suspicious e-mails